 Aerobic Exercise Helps Burn Body Fat

-Commonly referred to as “cardio,' aerobic activity is any movement that gets the heart muscle to engage for some time.
-The word “aerobic' can be broken down into the concept “with/using oxygen.'
+Commonly referred to as "cardio," aerobic activity is any movement that gets the heart muscle to engage for some time.
+The word "aerobic" actually means "with/using oxygen."
 Your heart rate and intensity of aspiration go up during these aerobic activities.

 When you are already using fats for fuel in ketosis, doing cardio can assist in training your body to burn fat and encourage the utilization of stored fat in the body.
 A study by Daniel G. Carey at the University of St. Thomas suggests that one's maximum fat-oxidation point sits in between 60.2% and 80.0% of the maximal heart rate.
 It's 150 BMP on average.

 Ketosis Aids In Anaerobic Exercises

 When you exercise anaerobically (meaning "without oxygen"), your body relies on glycogen stored in the muscles and liver.
 Anaerobic exercise is an activity that requires short, immediate bursts of energy.
 Examples are heavy weight-lifting or competitive sprints.